“The Historical Sense” – A Power Greater Than Myself

-John is 65 and got sober in 2007 at the age of 54.
+John got sober in 2007 at the age of 54.
 Twenty-One days at the Renascent Treatment Centre in Toronto kickstarted his journey of continuous sobriety into the present day.
 He took AA seriously when he heard speaker after speaker say that they never felt comfortable in their own skin long before they took their first drink.
 In John’s opinion, the key to both physical and emotional sobriety is the acknowledgement in the Big Book: “Our liquor was but a symptom.
 So we had to get down to causes and conditions.” (p.
 64).

 John served as a General Service Representative (GSR) for his first home group and then for his secular home group which he and a few others started north of Toronto in 2012.